Sonar: Noise limitations

 Passive sonar on vehicles is usually severely limited because of noise generated by the vehicle.
 For this reason, many submarines operate nuclear reactors that can be cooled without pumps, using silent convection, or fuel cells or batteries, which can also run silently.
 Vehicles' propellers are also designed and precisely machined to emit minimal noise.
 High-speed propellers often create tiny bubbles in the water, and this cavitation has a distinct sound.

 The sonar hydrophones may be towed behind the ship or submarine in order to reduce the effect of noise generated by the watercraft itself.
 Towed units also combat the thermocline, as the unit may be towed above or below the thermocline.

 The display of most passive sonars used to be a two-dimensional waterfall display.
 The horizontal direction of the display is bearing.
 The vertical is frequency, or sometimes time.
 Another display technique is to color-code frequency-time information for bearing.
-More recent displays are generated by the computers, and mimic radar-type plan position indicator displays.
+More recent displays are generated by computers and mimic radar-type plan position indicator displays.